PGDM in Sports Management

 During III and IV semesters each student shall prepare a project report in their elective area and the same must be submitted before the commencement of the fourth semester exams.

-Electives offerings are subject to minimum of 20 students per elective areas.
+Electives offerings are subject to minimum enrollment.

 Course content subject to change as per the decision of the management / university.